 For example:

-The number of ways 7 horses could rank is 5,040.
-See below – the way we calculate this is just like the example with 4 horses.
+The number of ways that seven horses could rank is 5,040.
+See below โ the way to calculate this is just like the example with four horses.

-If there are 5 horses with an equal chance of winning:
+If there are five horses with an equal chance of winning:

 where n = the set size (in this instance, the total number of horses)